-Despite this, NHTSA concludes: “Given the large variety of driving related skills that are affected by THC, especially cognitive performance and judgment, the attempt by drivers who have ingested marijuana to compensate for the effects of marijuana is not likely to mitigate the detrimental effects on driving related skills.”
+Despite this, NHTSA concluded that subjects were likely consciously altering their driving behavior to compensate.
+The report stated,”Given the large variety of driving related skills that are affected by THC, especially cognitive performance and judgment, the attempt by drivers who have ingested marijuana to compensate for the effects of marijuana is not likely to mitigate the detrimental effects on driving related skills.”

-Remember that there is no per se limit for THC the way there is for alcohol.
+Remember, there is no per se limit for THC the way there is for alcohol in Texas.
 Prosecutors must prove their case by showing a loss of normal mental or physical faculties.
-The number one mistake that a person suspected of Driving While Intoxicated on Marijuana in Texas can make during the is to agree to do field sobriety tests.
+The number one mistake a person suspected of Driving While Intoxicated on Marijuana in Texas can make during is to agree to do field sobriety tests.
 While the officer may get a warrant for your blood, the blood results alone cannot show that you were intoxicated.
-For this reason, states are beginning to implement a per se limit for THC for DWI cases.
-Further complicating matters for the prosecution in a blood test case where there are no field sobriety tests is that within the two to three hours it may take to get a warrant signed and blood drawn, THC levels may have declined by 80 to 90 percent.
+For this reason, some states have implemented a per se limit for THC for DWI cases.
+However, in blood test cases where there are no field sobriety tests, THC levels may have declined to 80 to 90 percent during the two to three hours it may take an officer to get a warrant signed and blood drawn.

 In some jurisdictions, officers are trained as Drug Recognition Experts.
 A DRE is trained to look for signs of intoxication specific to certain drugs.
 For instance, a DRE who encounters a person who smells of marijuana or admits the recent use of marijuana may look for lack of convergence in the eyes, clues of intoxication on the Walk and Turn and One Leg Stand, or administer the Rhomberg test where a person estimates 30 seconds with their eyes closed and head tilted back.

-NHTSA just sent a report to Congress on Marijuana Impaired Driving.
 Expect the attention on driving while intoxicated on marijuana to increase.
-Expect more states to adopt a per se limit and states to push for blood tests to be obtained as quickly as possible after an arrest.
+As more states move toward legalizing marijuana, expect more states to adopt a per se limit and states to push for blood tests to be obtained as quickly as possible after an arrest.